Saleha-m14/BAMIYAN-MY-1PROJECT/README.md

 ### Site Purpose

-The pupose of this webpage is to share information about this historical province that is located in Afghanistan.
-It is intact and has a natural apperance.
+The purpose of this webpage is to share information about this historical province that is located in Afghanistan.
+It is intact and has a natural appearance.

 ### Site Goal